Unlocking Developer Success: In-Depth Insights

 Empowering Through Support

-A manager’s role isn’t just to assign tasks but to empower team members to excel.
+A manager’s role is not just to assign tasks but to empower team members to excel.
 Effective managers use their people skills to provide guidance, support, and mentorship.

 Building Strong Relationships

-Trust and camaraderie among team members are the hallmarks of a successful engineering team.
-Managers with strong people skills foster an environment where relationships thrive.
+Trust and camaraderie among team members mark successful engineering teams.
+Managers with strong people skills build an environment where relationships thrive.

 5.4.
 The Google Example: People Skills and Success